 Please also check our Facebook page for updates.

 ‘Religion and the Media’

-Across Glasgow, there were more than 50 events during Interfaith Week, including our own!
+Across Scotland, there were more than 50 events during Interfaith Week, including our own!

 Interfaith Glasgow celebrated our coming of age as an independent charity with our launch event hosted at the City Chambers at the start of Interfaith Week.
 Over 100 people attended, including local councillors, faith leaders, members of the Scottish Parliament, funders and various community organisations with whom we have worked over the years.

 We would like to say a big thank you to our volunteers who helped at the events, the Interfaith Week Ambassadors who blogged about the events attended (see here for some of their impressions) our Trustees who volunteered, promoted and attended our events, our funders, and of course many of our interfaith friends who came along to enjoy all that was on offer.

 INTERFAITH GLASGOW DECLARATION